Otaviopeixoto1/OPEngine/README.md

 # OPEngine
-A custom rendering engine in openGL for implementing Global Illumination (GI) rendering techniques
+A custom rendering engine writter in c/c++ with openGL, mainly for implementing Global Illumination (GI) rendering techniques and other personal projects